phf/partfs/README.md

 Your system will need to have:
 ```
-cmake
 libfdisk (libraries and development headers)
 libfuse (libraries and development headers)
 ```
 On a Debian/Ubuntu system:
 ```
-apt-get install cmake libfdisk1 libfdisk-dev libfuse2 libfuse-dev
+apt-get install libfdisk-dev libfuse-dev
 ```

 ## About
-partfs allows one to access partitions within a device or file. the main purpose of partfs is to allow the creation of disk images without superuser privileges. this can be useful for the enabling automatic partition discovery for containers or for building disk images for embedded software.
+`partfs` allows one to access partitions within a device or file.
+The main purpose of `partfs` is to allow the creation of disk images without superuser privileges.
+This can be useful for automatic partition discovery for containers or for building disk images for embedded software.

-the mounted directory presents the partitions as files, allowing mkfs.* to be used to create file systems on the partitions
+The mounted directory presents the partitions as files, allowing `mkfs.*` to be used to create file systems on the partitions.

-to create a disk image with a single bootable partition with an ext4 file system:
+To create a disk image with a single bootable partition with an `ext4` file system:

 ```
 $ dd if=/dev/zero of=disk.image bs=1M count=4